SoftwareHeritage/docker/README.rst

    you try to list all GitHub repositories with the corresponding lister), you may fill your hard drive, and consume a lot of CPU, memory and network bandwidth.

+It is generally used as a subdirectory of the `swh-environment` (but not necessarily).

 Dependencies
 ------------